Elsaeed97/blnk/README.md

 This is Web Based Application for managing loans built with  Python, Django, Django-rest framework and Postgresql database.
 And has different user roles: Loan Providers, Loan Customers, and Bank Personnel.

+#### Create a .env file that will hold postgres secrets and django keys next to the docker-compose.yml file
 # Installation
 git clone https://github.com/Elsaeed97/blnk.git
 cd blnk/backend